IDIOM Decision Manager

 The ‘Decision Model’

-- Example in the adjacent screenshots (top right) is a small but real model drawn from a city council implementation of policy that calculates financial contributions to be paid by property developers.
+- Example in the adjacent screenshots (below) is a small but real model drawn from a city council implementation of policy that calculates financial contributions to be paid by property developers.

 - The problem domain is decomposed using a ‘mind mapping’ approach until we reach the atomic units that we call decisions (rounded boxes).